denkspuren/BitboardC4/BitboardDesign.md

 [Fhourstones](https://en.wikipedia.org/wiki/Fhourstones) is a benchmark that is based on a highly efficient [implementation](http://tromp.github.io/c4/fhour.html) of  the game [Connect Four](https://en.wikipedia.org/wiki/Connect_Four).
 Its author, [John Tromp](http://tromp.github.io/), uses two bitboards to represent the board from each player's point of view.
-A [bitboard](https://en.wikipedia.org/wiki/Bitboard) encodes the current position as a series of ones and zeros.
+A [bitboard](https://en.wikipedia.org/wiki/Bitboard) encodes the current position of a single player as a series of ones and zeros.
 The encoding is designed for speed in operating with the board.
 Especially querying the board for four in a row is extremely fast.

 I figured that my students struggle with understanding John's implementation.
 That's why I created this document.
 My explanation leans on John's code.
 However, we don't go through John's code line by line.
 Instead, I try to